Russia to sanction Germany, France over Alexei Navalny fallout | DW | 12.11.2020

 Lavrov claimed that Moscow had "reason to believe" the nerve agent entered Navalny's system during his evacuation flight to Berlin, well after he had fallen ill.

-Navalny's spokeswoman Kira Yarmysh retorted that suggestion was "the most idiotic of them all."
+Navalny's spokeswoman Kira Yarmysh retorted that this suggestion was "the most idiotic of them all."

 Relations between Germany and Russia are strained.
 Now the murder trial begins of a Russian accused of killing an exiled Chechen in Berlin.
 It could turn out to be a political powder keg.